Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

-AI agents have many unknown capabilities, making it difficult for users to develop effective mental models of what is possible and how to access agent functionality.
+Many participants were unsure what agents could do, how much detail prompts required, and what role they should play during execution.
+This uncertainty made initial prompting feel high-stakes and encouraged trial-and-error interaction rather than confident delegation.
+As one participant noted, \textit{``You've got to sit there and make sure that your initial prompt is perfect \ldots You ask exactly what you're looking for.''} (P26).

+Users also misunderstood core interaction mechanics (e.g., when and why takeover was needed), suggesting that current interfaces under-specify agent affordances and execution boundaries.
+Overall, users built mental models reactively from outcomes rather than proactively from clear system cues, contributing to downstream trust and control breakdowns.

 \paragraph{Users were apprehensive and uncertain about prompting agents.} End-users generally did not know what to expect when sending an agent a prompt, leading to a behavior that we term \emph{``prompt gambling''}, i.e., users expressing uncertainty and hesitation with prompting agents owing to concerns that it would generate unnecessary and excessive outcomes.
-As P22 stated: \textit{``Well, I'm kind of afraid to ask this a question...Just because it takes so long''}.

 This uncertainty led to a range of different prompting strategies.
 Some users believed they needed to decompose a task into individual steps, and have an agent perform each step one at a time.
 These users would craft an initial prompt with only the first step of the task --- but the agents they used would assume that this first step was the full task, leaving users feeling trapped.
 Other users would provide a highly detailed initial prompt to try and prevent agents from going astray.
-The ultimate effect was that many participants felt that the initial prompt they fed to the agent was high-stakes and essential to get right. \textit{``You've got to sit there and make sure that your initial prompt is perfect \ldots You ask exactly what you're looking for.''} (P26) Similarly, P30 echoed: \textit{``If I were more specific, I feel like I would have gotten this on the first try.''}
+The ultimate effect was that many participants felt that the initial prompt they fed to the agent was high-stakes and essential to get right.